What is SharePoint?

 Who can view my team site?

-SharePoint team sites are accessible only by those who have been given the necessary permissions and have signed in using their College credentials.
+SharePoint team sites are accessible only by those who have been given the necessary permissions and have signed in using their College user name and password.

 What types of permission levels are in SharePoint?